ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip/draft-linus-trans-gossip.md

 - source = transport \| ""

+an incoming message has source set to the transport it came in over

 an outgoing message has source = ""

 - transport = a string containing the name of a registered transport

-- log-id = a transparency log id
+- log-id = SHA-256 hash of a log's public key, 32 octets

+the log id of the transparency log gossiped about

 - datum = opaque blob containing the payload of the message